Implementing a Kendo Virtualized Grid with ColdFusion - Part 2, Server-Side Logic

 The filter object will be also passed by the Kendo data source as a payload to our service endpoint and will be used to construct our SQL statements to populate the virtual grids.
 The filter objects used for virtual grids are:

 used to specify a logical condition.
-Values are:
+Values are:- and

 The value specified by the user.
 In our examples, the values are the city or country, such as 'Seattle' or 'United States', or the latitude that was typed in to search for cities with the same latitude as Los Angeles.